atsidaev/far2l-plugins-speccy/README.md

 ## Installation

 You may download prebuild packages from the [Releases](https://github.com/atsidaev/far2l-plugins-speccy/releases) section.
-If you are on Debian/Ubuntu, get the `far2l-plugins-speccy_<version>_amd64.deb` file and then install it with `dpkg`
+If you are on Debian/Ubuntu (only recent versions, which include far2l in repo), get the `far2l-plugins-speccy_<version>_amd64.deb` file and then install it with `dpkg`
 ```
-$ sudo dpkg -i far2l-plugins-speccy_0.9_amd64.deb
+sudo dpkg -i far2l-plugins-speccy_0.9_amd64.deb
 ```

 If you use other Linux distributions, you could download `far2l-plugins-speccy_<version>_amd64.zip` archive and unzip it to the location of your `far2l` installation.
 Most likely it is `/usr/lib/far2l/Plugins`.